 Tuition Fees and MA Entrance Requirements.

-Through close guidance and support from the Critical Writing in Art & Design team, students on all three specialisms will develop their writing and thinking practices in regular writing workshops.
-In the later part of their studies, they will scope and develop a tutored, independent project.
+Through close guidance and support from the Critical Writing in Art & Design team, students will develop their writing and thinking practices in regular writing workshops and seminars based around specific critical and creative texts.
+In the later part of their studies, students will scope and develop a tutored, independent project.
 This can take a wide variety of forms; from essays and book-length studies, to podcasts, websites and other live projects.
 For many of our graduates, the final independent project has been their passport to a career.

-Further information on the programme, and its new areas of specialisation, is available on request or at one of our Open Days.
+Further information on the programme is available on request or at one of our Open Days.
 Applicants are encouraged to express interest in an area of specialisation on their application form.